granmoe/use-validation/README.md

 # ✏️ ⚡️ Simple yet robust form validation for React ⚡️ ✏️

-The most concise and elegant form validation API known to humankind.
+Offering the most concise and elegant form validation API known to humankind, without sacrificing performance.

 _Weighing in at a whopping 1.1 kB gzipped and minified._

 ## Installation

-### Note that this library requires the new React "hooks" API!
+`npm install use-validation`

+or

 `yarn add use-validation`